GST Filing and Case Law Updates

 Observations & Findings

-M/S. Hindustan Herbal Cosmetics, a cosmetics retailer, faced an issue when supplying products to M/s Shree Sai Infotech in Jharkhand.
-Despite a valid tax invoice, and e-way bill dated May 23, 2018, the Goods and Service Tax authorities intercepted the consignment in Vehicle No.DL1 AA 5332, citing a discrepancy in the vehicle number mentioned in the e-way bill (DL1 AA 3552 instead of DL1 AA 5332).
-It’s crucial to note that, aside from this error, the petitioner committed no other violations.
-Penalties were imposed solely for the incorrect vehicle number, with no allegations of tax evasion, given the alignment of the e-way bill, and tax invoice, and the consignee being a registered dealer.
+The authorities cited a discrepancy in the vehicle number mentioned in the e-way bill, which incorrectly listed the vehicle as DL1 AA 3552 instead of DL1 AA 5332.
+It is crucial to note that aside from this error, the petitioner committed no other violations.
+Penalties were imposed solely for the incorrect vehicle number, with no allegations of tax evasion, given the alignment of the e-way bill, the tax invoice, and the consignee being a registered dealer.
+This incident highlights the importance of GST Compliance in ensuring smooth logistics and avoiding penalties.

 In defense, the petitioner’s counsel argued that the incorrect typing of ‘5332’ as ‘3552’ was a clear typographical error.
 This argument aligns with a similar mistake noted in the impugned order passed by the concerned authority.
 The counsel cited a coordinate Bench judgment in M/s.
 Varun Beverages Limited v.
 State of U.P. and a Supreme Court judgment in Assistant Commissioner (ST) v.
 M/s.
 Satyam Shivam Papers Pvt.
 Ltd. to support the contention that such typographical errors should not warrant penalties, especially when no intention to evade tax is evident.